 Lead Generation Forms are useful additions to both sponsored content and sponsored messaging campaigns.
 They allow you to generate qualified leads in a few clicks.
 The forms are fully customisable and let you include up to 12 fields.
 When members open your form they will see the information prefilled with some contact information such as phone numbers and emails allowing edit.
 The inclusion of campaign tracking metrics such as cost per lead, lead form fill rate and the number of leads you are generating from specific audiences lets you effectively calculate ROI.
 Leads can also be exported from Campaign Manager or integrated with CRM or Marketing Automation tools.
 Here's how you can make the most out of Lead Generation Forms.

-While we try to overcome the challenges 2020 has thrown at us, it’s important to adapt.
+While we try to overcome the challenges Covid-19 has thrown at us, it’s important to adapt.
 While the loss of trade shows and conferences may have seemed like a negative LinkedIn offers a chance to reinvest budgets and still see a sizable return on investment.
 I hope this blog has helped you realise how valuable a tool paid advertising can be on LinkedIn.
-Thanks for reading and check in soon for the next instalment of our LinkedIn series.
+Thanks for reading and check out the next instalment of our LinkedIn series and find out how Maven TM uses LinkedIn to fill our cleints sales pipeline.